Frequently Asked Questions

 Do I need to get a visa?

 Some programs may require that you have a visa in order to intern in the host country.
-Please reference the “Travel” section of your Global Internship Program webpage for more specific visa information.
+Please reference the “Travel & On Site Experience” section of your Global Internship Program webpage for more specific visa information.

-Are there any immunizations required for my program?
+Are there any immunizations required for my Global Internship Program?

-The Global Internship Program is an intensive 8 week experience.
+The Global Internship Program is an intensive study abroad experience.
 Internship sites will expect students to complete their weekly hours and will not be providing vacation days during the program.
 Although it may be possible for students to conduct short weekend trips, all longer trips should be conducted prior to or after the conclusion of the Global Internship Program.

 Academics